Duan-JM/awesome-papers-fewshot/README.md

 - [x] [ICLR 2019] A Closer Look At Few-shot Classification

-## Optimize Based Few-shot Learning (Trying to generate Classifiers' parameters)
+## Optimize Based Few-shot Learning
-- [x] [CVPR 2017] Learning to Learn Image Classifiers with Visual Analogy
+- [x] [ICML 2017] Model-Agnostic Meta-Learning for Fast Adaptation of Deep NetworksI
 - [x] [ICLR 2017 Meta-learner LSTM Ravi] Optimization as a Model for Few-shot Learning
     * Use LSTM to generate classifier's parameters

+- [x] [arXiv 2018 REPTILE] On First-Order Meta-Learning Algorithms
-- [x] [ICLR 2018 SNAIL] A Simple Neural Attentive Meta- Learner
+- [x] [ICLR 2018 SNAIL] A Simple Neural Attentive Meta-Learner
     * Improve the Meta-Learner LSTM, by adding temporal convolution and caual attention to the network.

+- [x] [CVPR 2017] Learning to Learn Image Classifiers with Visual Analogy
 - [x] [CVPR 2018] Dynamic Few-Shot Visual Learning without Forgetting
 - [x] [CVPR 2018] Low-Shot Learning with Imprinted Weights
     * Passing, generate weights for classifier.
 (I DONOT like it, the exp only compare to matching networks and "Generative + classifier")